ritishagarg/CODSOFT/README.md

 Tasks done:-
 ## 1. Rule-Based Chatbot
-Developed a Rule-Based Chatbot using NLTK (Natural Language Toolkit) which deals with NLP(Natural Language Processing) applications, one of the main applications being Chatbot development.
+Developed a Rule-Based Chatbot using NLTK (Natural Language Toolkit) which deals with NLP(Natural Language Processing) applications, one of the primary applications being Chatbot development.